-In the UAE a committee of government officials, religious leaders, and astronomers (the United Arab Emirates Moon Sighting Committee) confirms the sighting of the crescent moon and the beginning of Ramadan.
+In the UAE a committee of government officials, religious leaders, and astronomers (the United Arab Emirates Moon Sighting Committee) confirms the sighting of the crescent moon (hilal) and the beginning of Ramadan.

 Rules for Non-Muslims

 The police do arrest people for consuming alcohol and eating in public.
 They are usually sympathetic to non-Muslims unaware of the rules and will usually first issue a warning.
-Those failing to heed their advice could be put on trial and fined, or even sent to prison.
+Those failing to heed their advice could be prosecuted.

 Hotels and Restaurants

-Hotels, especially business hotels, are quieter during Ramadan.
+Hotels, especially business hotels, are much quieter during Ramadan.

 Nightclubs and Alcohol

-Many nightclubs aren’t open during Ramadan.
+Many nightclubs close during Ramadan.
 Those that stay open will not have live music or dancing.

-Bars will operate pretty much as usual after sunset.
+Bars will operate pretty much as usual after sunset (alcohol is served).

-Working hours are reduced by 2 hours per day during Ramadan.
-Hours for those in the public sector are 9 am until 2 pm.
+Working hours for those in the public sector are 9 am until 2 pm.
 Most schools will have shorter days throughout Ramadan.

-- Ramadan Mubarak – A blessed Ramadan (greeting).
+- Ramadan Mubarak – Another greeting.
+Means ‘a blessed Ramadan’.

-- Suhoor – The pre-dawn meal consumed before fast begins.
+- Suhur – The pre-dawn meal eaten before fast begins.

 - Iftar – The evening meal when Muslims break their fast.
 It is eaten following maghrib, the prayer just after sunset.